tunaung22/tunaung22/README.md

-My name is Tun Tun Aung, a hobbyist from Mandalay, Myanmar.
+A hobbyist from Mandalay, Myanmar. 😃

 <!---
 tunaung2048/tunaung2048 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.